nimec01/vue-livestore/README.md

 Currently in beta with plan to mature alongside LiveStore.
 Happy to accept suggestions for improvement and contributions.
 See list of todos below for pending areas.

 ## Installation

+It's strongly recommended to use `bun` or `pnpm` for the simplest and most reliable dependency setup (see [note on package management](https://docs.livestore.dev/misc/package-management/) for more details).

 **Install LiveStore**
 ```bash
 pnpm install @livestore/livestore @livestore/wa-sqlite@1.0.5-dev.2 @livestore/adapter-web @livestore/utils @livestore/peer-deps @livestore/devtools-vite